protocol agentproto.shcli cli.agentproto.shpanel /panel

 _index.md — content catalog.
 Lists every page (excluding sources/) grouped by kind, with the slug, title, and a one-line summary extracted from the page body.
 The runtime MUST regenerate _index.md on every ingest.

 _log.md — append-only activity log.
-Every ingest, query that produced a new page, and lint pass MUST append a line:
+Every ingest that processes ≥1 source, query that produced a new page, and lint pass MUST append a line (an ingest that skips every source — see the Ingest contract's idempotency step — processes nothing, appends nothing, and stays a true no-op):

 ## [<ISO 8601>] <event-type> | <subject>